Common Name: lily-of-the-valley shrub, Japanese andromeda

 Cultivars: many with different coloured new foliage and flowers

-Pieris can become a high maintenance plant if it is not in the right location without correct soil and maintenance.
+The lily-of-the-valley shrub flourishes when it grown in the conditions it favours, however, it will be a sad specimen without correct maintenance and location.
 Morning sun, afternoon shade and moist, but well-draining acidic soil rich in organic matter is ideal.
+Lily-or-the-valley shrubs do not like sandy soils, nor drought.
 Pieris must be mulched with 3 inches of an organic mulch.
-It does not like sandy soils nor drought.

 Incorrect conditions create problems.
 Lace bug insects mottle foliage, which weakens the plant and makes it look pale and sickly.
 To rectify, add compost, well-rotted manure and other organic matter.
 Mix at least 2 inches into the soil with a rake, trowel or cultivator, then apply the mulch on top of the soil.
 Water during times of drought, especially during the summer.